 Ever wonder how rich people get ahead?
-Don’t know why they’re able to stay there?
 Do you want to be one of them?

 Never fear!
 Club Thrifty is here with some simple money hacks you can use to start building wealth now.
 Enjoy!

-- Drive for Lyft – Make money in your spare time driving your car for Lyft.
-In just a few hours a week, you could easily earn an extra $400 a month.
-For a limited time, new drivers get a $250 bonus when they apply through the link above.
+- Drive for Uber – Make money in your spare time driving for Uber.
+In just a few hours a week, you could earn several hundred a month with your own car.

 Dealing with debt isn’t a “set it and forget it” game, especially when it comes to student loans.
 You have to be proactive to get ahead.
 This free student loan refinancing tool helps you compare rates from up to 5 lenders at once.
 In about 90 seconds, you’ll find the best rates, get pre-qualified, and start saving.
 With this tool, average users save over $13,984* over the life of their loan!!! (*Current as of June 2017) You can also reduce your monthly payment, which is real money back in your pocket.
 I know you like that!